Skip to content

 At Flogas, we believe that everyone should have access to the energy they need to achieve their goals, whether that’s powering their homes, businesses, or their sporting career.

-That’s why we’re proud to have served as the Official Energy Partner of Team Ireland for the Paris 2024 Olympic Games, championing our sporting heroes at home and abroad.
+That’s why we’re proud to have served as the Official Energy Partner of Team Ireland for the LA 2028 Olympic Games, championing our sporting heroes at home and abroad.

 Flogas-TeamIreland-LockupLogo.png